codekidX/rubik/README.md

 ### Cherry Tags

-Ink tags are really good way to define the necessity of API call, in the above example we defined our tag as `cherry:"cake_type|query"`.
+Cherry tags are really good way to define the necessity of API call, in the above example we defined our tag as `cherry:"cake_type|query"`.

 This lets cherry know of 2 things: